ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Narration**:
-"QVS-CBOM identifies all cryptographic risks uniformly - it doesn't make business exceptions.
+"Aqua-CBOM identifies all cryptographic risks uniformly - it doesn't make business exceptions.
 REGO is where you encode your organizational migration strategy.
 You can say 'We know SHA1 is bad, but we need 6 months to refactor our legacy app.
 Allow it ONLY in this specific namespace with extra monitoring.'
 REGO gives you surgical control over exception handling."

 ---